Tools to Create An Effective Social Media Strategy – Part 1 – Buffer

 Especially useful on Twitter considering the speed and “shelf-life” content.
 But be careful, make sure you read the new Twitter algorithm update and how it will affect users’ timelines.

 If your goal is to maximize post views, the Optimal Timing Tool available on Buffer can identify when the audience in your targeted geographic destination is more likely to engage with the content, thereby helping you to come up with a better schedule.

 The Analytics option in Buffer also shows how many clicks, retweets, reach, and potential reach each post receives.
 These charts and graphs can easily be exported, providing great data for your business or your boss/client.

 What’s best is that having Buffer, all these tasks don’t have to be a one-person job.
 Buffer Schedules can be shared among users which makes the work more collaborative.
 Members of a team can directly add content and change the schedule anytime.
 This function eliminates sending emails back and forth between co-workers and provides a separate platform focusing solely on creating and curating content.

 There is also one added convenience where users can save Buffer on their toolbar to bookmark pages and posts they come across elsewhere–without opening a separate browser for Buffer.
 These contents will then be added directly to the app.
 And on Buffer Feed (my favorite), users can automatically see new posts from the websites they’re interested in which cuts down the time searching for content considerably.

 My Personal #ProTip:

-Creating and curating content connects with your audience and helps paint the picture about your organization.
-Therefore, a tool like Buffer is so important; it keeps the task clean and efficient with more cost effective and much less time consuming.
+Creating and curating content connects with your audience and helps paint the picture of your organization.
+Therefore, a tool like Buffer is so important; it keeps the task clean and efficient more cost-effective, and much less time-consuming.

-Stay tuned in the next few weeks for part two-five in this series to help you develop a consistent and effective social media strategy that works.
+Stay tuned in the next few weeks for part two-five of this series to help you develop a consistent and effective social media strategy that works.